IHSSA State Debate Tournament

 Christopher Jackson Paradigm

-Ames High (’14)-qualified to the TOC and NFL nationals
+Ames High (’14)-qualified to the TOC and then-NFL nationals

 University of Iowa (’17)-Dr. Dave once called my extension of topicality “lucid and succinct”

-Currently a graduate assistant in the Communication department at Wake Forest.
+Currently a graduate assistant in the Communication department at Wake Forest University.
 My research interests are mainly related to climate change communication.

-Just some of the people who have influenced how I think about debate include: Dr. David Hingstman, Brian Rubaie, Kyle Vint, Michigan KM, Brooke Kimbrough.
+I've spent around a decade (yikes) in this activity as either a debater, judge, or coach.
+Just some of the people who have influenced how I think about debate include: David Hingstman, Brian Rubaie, Kyle Vint, Michigan KM, Brooke Kimbrough.

 Existence precedes essence.
 Or, to use the phrase I see littered across numerous paradigms, you do you.
 My default setting as a judge is nonprescriptivist, and this is reflected in my voting record.
 Partially from years of playing baseball, I conceptualize the role of the judge as akin to that of an umpire calling balls and strikes, though that itself can be contested by the participants.